ixvu/w4111_wiki/Infrastructure.md

 1. Google Chrome is the recommended browser for [Instabase](https://www.instabase.com).

 1. When doing query in instabase, use WITH clause instead of using SELECT...
 INTO ... to create new tables.
 SELECT...
 INTO ... would create a real physical table, which means you need to keep changing the name of table until you get your query right.

 1. Try to avoid querying like SELECT * FROM... ; if you just want to know how the dataset looks like, since this kind of action would take a long time and could slow down other people's query as well.
 Use limit 1 if you just want to take a look at the data.
 Use count(*) if you want to know how large is the dataset.
 Most of time you do not need to print all the dataset.

 1. When instabase is not working as expected, try refreshing and restart the code from the very beginning.

+1. Instabase has updates around 2am [PST] every weekend.